dsohk/rancher-devsecops-workshop/docs/part-1.md

 Return to your browser with Rancher UI, you should see the `devsecops` cluster is being initialized.
 It may take 5-10 minutes to complete the whole RKE cluster setup.

+While the devsecops cluster is being provisioned, you can continue with step 5 for provisioning additional RKE clusters.

 ![Rancher UI](./images/rancher-ui-devsecops-cluster-success.png)